Field Note: Grief MisXdressed

 Instead, it became other things.

 Grief became envy.
 Longing became selfishness.
 Hurt became anger.
 Admiration became jealousy.
 Need became weakness.
+Attraction became lust.
+Unmet needs became sacrifice.

 I was convinced by others.

-I hurt because I wanted it too.
+I hurt because I wanted the good things, too.

 That is different.